Introduction: Trademark Registration in India

 The trademark registration process can be broken down in the following steps:

-- Select a trademark: It is a crucial step which asks for selecting a unique mark which shall represent the brand or the company.
+- Select a trademark: It is a crucial step that asks for selecting a unique mark that shall represent the brand or the company.
 Don't forget to identify the class to which the mark shall belong.
-At present there are in total forty five classes under which the trademark registration can take place.
+At present, there are in total forty-five classes under which trademark registration can take place.

 Trademark Registration: Online Procedure

-- The second step revolves around the trademark application that must be carefully filled out.
-Tagged along with application, the applicant is required to submit the following requisite documents:
+- The second step revolves around the trademark application which must be carefully filled out.
+Tagged along with the application, the applicant is required to submit the following requisite documents:

-- Proof as to certifying the business registration
+- Proof as to certification the business registration

 - Trademark's soft copy